A simple question.

 So when it comes to future health, AID 5 is not better than the rest—it’s on par.

-And maybe for these type of CGM devices, the target is actually 75-80%?
+And maybe for these type of CGM devices, the target is actually 75-80%, not 70% you need when using a CGM system reading close to capillary glucose.

 What about special populations, where small glucose measurement errors carry a bigger impact.